 Common geohazards in New Zealand

 New Zealand is geologically active.
-This is because it sits across the boundary between the Indo-Australian and Pacific tectonic plates.
-These moving plates create huge forces that have shaped our spectacular landscape; uplifting mountains, carving out lakes and rivers and creating our rugged coastline.
-These forces continue to form the land today and can also cause frequent earthquakes, landslides, volcanic eruptions, hydrothermal activity and even tsunami.
+This is because it sits across the boundary between two tectonic plates.
+These moving plates create huge forces that have shaped our amazing land; pushing up mountains, carving out lakes and rivers and creating our rugged coastline.
+These forces are still shaping the land today and can also cause frequent earthquakes, landslides, volcanic eruptions, hydrothermal activity and even tsunami.

-Earthquakes are caused when rocks break due to the stress applied by movement of the tectonic plates that make up the outer layer of the Earth.
-About 15,000 earthquakes occur every year in New Zealand, but we only feel about 150-200 of these earthquakes a year.
-While many are small, those that are strong and close to towns or cities can cause great damage and sometimes loss of life.
-For this reason it is important for New Zealanders to know how to prepare for and respond safely to earthquakes.
+Earthquakes are caused when rocks break due to the stress of the moving tectonic plates.
+Large earthquakes near towns or cities can cause great damage and sometimes loss of life.
+For this reason it is important for New Zealanders to know how to prepare for earthquakes.

-A tsunami is a series of powerful ocean surges caused by a large volume of the ocean floor being displaced – often by an undersea earthquake or landslide.
-Most tsunamis are similar to very strong, fast tides, rather than waves.
+A tsunami is a series of powerful ocean surges caused by movement of part of the sea floor – often by an undersea earthquake or landslide.
+Most tsunamis are like very strong, fast tides, rather than waves.
 The larger ones can travel a long way inland.
-Much of the damage from tsunamis is caused by the erosion generated by the strong currents and floating debris.
+Much of the damage from tsunami is caused by the debris carried in the water.

-When molten material (magma) reaches the earth’s surface a volcano is formed.
-A volcano will erupt fragmented rock and magma (ash) and release steam and gases.
-New Zealand’s volcanoes are often active and are constantly monitored, for example Ruapehu, Tongariro, White Island.
+When magma reaches the earth’s surface a volcano is formed.
+When a volcano erupts it shoots out pieces of rock and magma (ash) along with steam and gases.
+New Zealand’s volcanoes are often active and are always monitored, for example Ruapehu, Tongariro and White Island.
 Ash from eruptions can spread over large distances so can affect people living a long way from the eruption.
-Hazards also exist close to the active vent(s).
+Hazards can also happen close to active volcanic vents.

-Lahar is an Indonesian word that describes a volcanic mudflow.
-When moving, a lahar looks like a mass of wet concrete that carries rock debris.
-Lahars vary in size and speed and can cause widespread damage.
+A lahar is a volcanic mudflow.
+When moving, a lahar looks like a mass of wet concrete carrying pieces of rock.
+Lahars can be different sizes and move at different speeds.
+Lahars can cause widespread damage.

-Eruptions may trigger lahars by quickly melting snow and ice on a volcano or ejecting water from a crater lake.
-Lahars are also formed by heavy rainfall during or after an eruption, when volcanic ash is washed off the volcano.
+Eruptions may start lahars by quickly melting snow and ice on a volcano, or moving water from a crater lake.
+Lahars can also be formed by heavy rainfall during or after an eruption, which washes volcanic ash off the volcano.
 Some of the largest lahars begin as landslides.

-Hydrothermal systems are a by-product of volcanic activity.
-The residual (volcanic) heat at depth heats the local ground water to create the geothermal activity.
-Most of New Zealand’s hydrothermal activity occurs in the Taupō Volcanic Zone, an area that extends from White Island to Mt.
-Ruapehu.
+Hydrothermal systems are found where there is volcanic activity.
+The heat from the volcanic activity heats the local ground water.
+Most of New Zealand’s hydrothermal activity is found in the Taupō Volcanic Zone.

-A landslide is a movement of soil, rock and debris down a slope.
-Landslides often happen as a result of other natural disasters, such as earthquakes, volcanic eruptions and floods (rainfall).
+A landslide is a movement of soil and rock down a slope.
+Landslides often happen because of earthquakes, volcanic eruptions and floods (rainfall).

-Landslides are common throughout New Zealand.
-Serious landslides in built-up areas can cause thousands of dollars in damage and threaten lives.
+Landslides are common in New Zealand.
+Large landslides in towns and cities can cause thousands of dollars in damage and can be a risk to people.